 The property and debt issues are settled between the parties by a signed Settlement Agreement or by order of the Court.
 It is unlikely that a spouse or a partner in a civil union will entirely waive their rights to the marital property; therefore, a matrimonial attorney can be extremely helpful during the equitable distribution process, including mediating and negotiating a Settlement Agreement, and litigating the matter before the Court, if necessary.

 Ideally, the parties will come to an agreement on their own about how their marital property will be divided.
 The parties will need a third party to mediate an agreement for equitable distribution of their marital assets.
 The Marlton-based family law attorney, Richard C. Klein, Esq., can help you and your spouse come to an acceptable property division arrangement through mediation.
 If voluntary mediation is not an option, however, the firm’s divorce lawyers will vigorously negotiate a Settlement Agreement with your spouse’s attorney that protects your best interests and preserves your financial well-being.

 It is imperative to have an experienced, knowledgeable divorce attorney at your side in court when a Settlement Agreement cannot be amicably negotiated and a complaint for equitable distribution is filed in court.
 South Jersey family law attorney Richard C. Klein, Esq., stands ready to provide the legal representation you require.
-If you are anticipating a complicated and hostile battle over your marital assets, Richard C. Klein’s 30+ years of litigation experience will be essential as you navigate the complex court proceedings to determine equitable distribution of your hard-earned assets.
+If you are anticipating a complicated and hostile battle over your marital assets, Klein’s 30+ years of litigation experience will be essential as you navigate the complex court proceedings to determine equitable distribution of your hard-earned assets.